 - Vanilla bean paste: Avoid using artificial vanilla.
 There are several great brands for fine, pure vanilla, I use Nielsen massey which I love and really recommend

 - Flour: All-purpose flour or pastry flour makes the best cupcakes.
 They are so-called “soft flour” which are low on protein resulting in a delicate, tender texture.
 It is always a good idea to sift your flour as it tends to form lumps.
-If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here
+If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my flour guide

 - Salt: An essential ingredient in most dessert recipes.
 Balances flavor and enhances other ingredients

 - Baking powder: Has two functions: increase the volume and lighten the texture

 - Milk: Room temperature whole milk is the best

 - Pink food coloring: You will need some sort of food coloring to make this recipe.
 Freeze-dried raspberries can be used as a natural alternative, however, they won´t give bright color as gel food colorings.
 Whenever you use food coloring, try to choose a high-quality concentrated gel or powder in order to achieve bright colors.
 In terms of quantity, it is hard to give measurements when it comes to food coloring since it largely depends on the brand you chose to use.
 As a general rule, start with a small amount (using a toothpick), then increase it gradually.
 If your batter before baking has a bright pink color, it should be colorful enough after baking, see my process picture later

 - White vinegar+baking soda: The SECRET ingredients to make cupcakes super moist and tender even after days, the exact opposite of those sad-looking dry ones from the stores